mfussenegger/nluarepl/README.md

 The main goal for this is to have an interactive REPL to query and modify the running nvim instance.

-If you're looking for a way to debug Neovim plugins which lets set breakpoints and inspect the state once they're hit you should head to [osv][osv].
+If you're looking for a way to debug Neovim plugins with full breakpoint support you should head to [osv][osv].

 Watch the [Demo][demo].